-Researchers identify potential new therapeutic target for controlling high blood sugarMarch 19th, 2014 in Medical research /
+Researchers identify potential new therapeutic target for controlling high blood sugarMarch 19, 2014 in Medicine & Health / Medical research

 A UT Southwestern Medical Center study has identified a new potential therapeutic target for controlling high blood sugar, a finding that could help the estimated 25 million Americans with type 2 diabetes.